ReInHerit/SmartTourism/README.md

 ```

-The file `build_sqlite.py` will create three `.sqlite` files.
-Each file is created with a different neural network.
+The file `build_sqlite.py` will create three `.sqlite` and `.pck` files.
+Each pair of files is created with a different neural network.
 To change the neural network see dedicated paagraph.

 IMORTANT: Do not change the names of the files created.